mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 ![dlv debug](images/dlv-debug-10.jpg)

-Alternatively if you want to attach in interactive mode as opposed to headless mode.
+Alternatively if there is a need to attach in interactive mode as opposed to headless mode.

 ![dlv debug](images/dlv-debug-11.jpg)